ellisss04/Card-Threading/README.md

 # Card-Threading

 This project is a Java-based multi-threaded card playing simulation, implementing thread-safe classes for cards, players, and a card game.
 The simulation follows a ring topology where players and card decks form a circular structure.
 Players aim to collect four cards of the same value to win the game.

+This was a pair programming project I completed with @be-nny https://github.com/be-nny
 ## Features

 * Thread-safe implementation of Card class